 Plagiarism is using someone else's words or ideas without acknowledging the person who created them.
 Plagiarism is considered unlawful, whether you do it deliberately or thoughtlessly.
-And it is not specific to English class-students are held accountable for plagiarism in all classes and subject matter.
+It is not specific to English class-students are held accountable for plagiarism in all classes and subject matter.

 Plagiarism may be as blatant as submitting someone else's writing as your own.
 This is most often seen when you "copy" a paragraph, a sentence, a piece of information from a website and "paste" it into your paper or document without citing your source.
+Caution should be used when using AI to assist in generating ideas or providing research support.
+It is critical to understand the boundaries of ethical use.
+Students must ensure that content generated by AI is properly cited.
 It also includes papers that are written by someone else for you; the writing is not your own, yet you are presenting it as yours.
 Letting a teacher think you did work that you actually didn't do is cheating.
 A more subtle plagiarism is to let a reader think that certain words, phrases, or ideas are your own when they, in fact, belong to someone else you failed to acknowledge.
 Paraphrases and summaries, individual phrases or words, as well as opinions and ideas can be plagiarized.
 Changing a few words or changing singulars to plurals does not rule out plagiarism.
 Even presenting common knowledge (meaning information found in 100 or more sources) in someone else's words, without credit, is plagiarism.
 It is hard work to make your words your own, but well worth the effort!
+For any questions or clarifications, English teachers can be contacted.